 The first thing you notice when reading the book is the sheer number and quality of the diagrams.

-Truly Keeping Up with the Very Latest Updates
+Truly Tracking the Very Latest Updates

 This is my personal top recommendation!

-The frontend is also built with a modern UI, making it something you could actually incorporate into real business work, which is great.
+The frontend is also built with a modern UI, making it something you could actually incorporate into real business work — which is great.

 Highlights by Section